Royal Victorian Order: Chapel

 Since 1938, the chapel of the Royal Victorian Order has been the King's Chapel of the Savoy, in central London, England.
-However, the population of the order has grown to the point that the Savoy chapel can no longer accommodate the gathering of members held every four years, and St. George's Chapel at Windsor Castle is now employed for the event.
+However, the population of the order has grown to the point that the Savoy chapel can no longer accommodate the gathering of members held every four years, and St. George's Chapel, Windsor Castle is now employed for the event.